-As of September 30, 2021, our principal sources of liquidity consisted of cash and cash equivalents of \$105.9 million and cash we expect to generate from future operations.
+As of September 30, 2022, our principal sources of liquidity consisted of cash and cash equivalents of \$88.4 million and cash we expect to generate from future operations.
 Our cash and cash equivalents are maintained in highly liquid investments with remaining maturities of 90 days or less at the time of purchase.
 We believe our cash equivalents are liquid and accessible.

-Our short-term and long-term liquidity requirements primarily arise from our working capital requirements, capital expenditures, internal software development costs and acquisitions from time to time.
-Our acquisitions in fiscal year 2021 and fiscal year 2019 also have deferred purchase price components and contingent consideration which requires us to make a series of payments following the acquisition closing date.
+Our short-term and long-term liquidity requirements primarily arise from our working capital requirements, capital expenditures, internal software development costs, repurchases of our common stock, and acquisitions from time to time.
+Our acquisitions also may have deferred purchase price components and contingent consideration which requires us to make a series of payments following the acquisition closing date.
 Our primary operating cash requirements include the payment of media costs, personnel costs, costs of information technology systems and office facilities.
 Our ability to fund these requirements will depend on our future cash flows, which are determined, in part, by future operating performance and are, therefore, subject to prevailing global macroeconomic conditions including the impact of COVID-19, and financial, business and other factors, some of which are beyond our control.
 Even though we may not need additional funds to fund anticipated liquidity requirements, we may still elect to obtain debt financing or issue additional equity securities for other reasons.